 Administration Burdens Eased by the PEP

-Employers can outsource certain fiduciary responsibilities to pooled plan providers, which will deploy best practices in retirement plan management and administration.
-The pooled plan providers' expertise can reduce risks as employees plan for their retirement security and compliance and litigation risks to companies that use PEPs.
+Employers can outsource certain fiduciary responsibilities to pooled plan providers, who will deploy best practices in retirement plan management and administration.
+The pooled plan providers' expertise can help reduce risk as employees plan for their retirement security and compliance and litigation risks to companies that use PEPs.

 With simplified (and outsourced) plan administration through a PEP, HR departments can free up time to devote to more pressing strategic initiatives while potentially reducing the risks of providing retirement benefits.

-In an analysis of various plans, PEPs appear to produce savings relative to single employer 401(k) plan fees in 94% of cases analyzed, with an average cost savings of 46%.
+With simplified (and outsourced) plan administration through a PEP, HR departments can free up time to devote to more pressing strategic initiatives while potentially reducing the risks of providing retirement benefits.
+In an analysis of various plans, PEPs appear to produce savings relative to single employer 401(k) plan fees in 94 percent of cases analyzed, with an average cost savings of 48 percent.3

-Plan sponsors should understand how much time and effort their internal staff (including HR and finance departments) spend administering their current defined contribution plans to gauge the PEP benefits effectively.
-Beyond potentially lower costs, having a pooled plan provider manage the 401(k) plan’s administration and day-to-day activities frees up internal staff to work on more strategic initiatives that align with an organization's business goals.
+Plan sponsors should understand how much time and effort their internal staff (including HR and finance departments) spend administering their current defined contribution plans to effectively gauge the benefits of a PEP.
+Beyond potentially lower costs, having a pooled plan provider manage the 401(k) plan’s administration and day-to-day activities frees up internal staff to work on more strategic initiatives.